nosas/blog/performance_classification/article.md

 Figure 1 derives the F1-score when precision and recall are slightly different.
 Note how close the F1-score is to the arithmetic mean.
 The larger the difference between precision and recall, the larger the difference between the harmonic and arithmetic means.
-Figures 2 and 3 show how the F1-score moves when the precision and recall values are vastly different and exactly the same, respectively.
+Figures 2 and 3 show how the F1-score moves when the precision and recall values are vastly different and the same, respectively.

 If our goal is to have strong precision *and* recall, we should optimize our model's F1-score.
 This is especially true when working with imbalanced datasets or tasks - such as the cancer classification problem.

-The following section shows how to implement the accuracy, precision, recall and F1-score metrics using python.
+The following section shows how to implement the accuracy, precision, recall, and F1-score metrics using python.
-It's not a detailed how-to, but a reference guide for future projects.
+It's not a detailed how-to, but a resource for future projects.

 ---
 ## Performance measures in code

-The following section is for future references.
+The following section is for future reference.
 We'll implement and visualize the performance measures with the help of Keras, Tensorflow, and scikit-learn.

 ### Training accuracy